-HISTORY (HST) 102 HISTORY OF THE UNITED STATES (3 LEC.)
+HISTORY (HST) 102 (3)

-Prerequisite: History 101 recommended.
-This course is a continuation of History 101.
+HISTORY OF THE UNITED STATES (3 LEC.)
 The history of the United States is surveyed from the reconstruction era to the present day.
 The study includes social, economic, and political aspects of American life.
 The development of the United States as a world power is followed.
 (This course is offered on campus and may be offered via television.)